 A unit with 60 magic resistance has 160% of its maximum health in its effective health, so if the unit has 1000 maximum health, it will take 1600 magic damage to kill it.

 This means, for someone like Zac who stacks health, the more armor and magic resistances you obtain, the more powerful and effective hp you have.
-That is why items such as Sunfire Cape and Spirit Visage are core items for Zac because they help improve his tankiness whilst offering him incredible stats.
+That is why items such as Sunfire Aegis and Spirit Visage are core items for Zac because they help improve his tankiness whilst offering him incredible stats.
 If you feel that the enemy team has some over powered ADC, feel free to obtain that Randuin's Omen to tank him further, or even that Thornmail so he kills himself.

 Ability power is the stat that effects how much damage your spells do throughout all of Zac's spells.
 However, since Zac does not have any significant AP ratios, with Elastic Slingshot scaling highest at only 70%, which isn't even a highly spammable spell.
 Hoarding lots of ability power is often a heavily wasted cost inefficient item.

 However, for Unstable Matter 100 AP increases the health damage it does by 2%, which is quite effective.
-Compared to the effectiveness of a item such as Liandry's Torment it is only an insignificant number.
+Compared to the effectiveness of a item such as Liandry's Anguish it is only an insignificant number.
 Therefore, we have to conclude that it is not very effective.

 As you read from the above, you generally want to start with Unstable Matter, Hunter's Machete and 5x Health Potion.
 Unless you are invading or counter invading, sometimes you would go for Elastic Slingshot.